-Introducing… Stuart Maconie – I’m an author and broadcaster and I’m bringing my new live show, Jarrow; Road to the Deep South, to the Roundabout pop-up theatre in Grasmere, on Saturday 16 September.
+Introducing… Stuart Maconie – I’m an author and broadcaster and my new live show, Jarrow; Road to the Deep South, kicked off at the Roundabout pop-up theatre in Grasmere, on 16 September.

 So we’re guessing you like the Lake District… what makes the Lakes – now designated a World Heritage cultural landscape – a special place for you?